Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Galaxy-scale star formation laws: correlations between SFR and gas mass and the associated observables

-The dispersion of the correlation is 0.20\,dex and almost equal for the low- and high-$z$ subsamples as shown in the inset panel of Fig. \ref{fig:invSKcalib}b where we plot the \citet{kaplanmeier58} estimator for the cumulative distribution functions of the offsets $\Delta(\mmol)$ of the individual measurements from the best-fitting trend line in eq. \ref{eq:MgasvsSFR}.
-The average offset of the reference starbursts with respect to the locus for normal galaxies is 1.18$_{-0.29}^{+0.10}$\,dex or roughly a factor 15 in terms of SFE\footnote{~In this section we have used the dynamical constraints from \citet{downessolomon98} to convert \lco\ to \mmol\ for the local starburst ULIRGs.
-As discussed in Sect. \ref{sect:SB-XCO}, the average offset from the integrated S-K law does not change for this sample when we use the \aCO-values given by \citet{papadopoulos12}.}.
-It should be emphasized, that this bimodality is arbitrary and merely reflects the properties of our small and incomplete selection of strong starbursts.
-In Sect \ref{sect:2-SFM_SFE} we propose an empirical description of the starburst population that allows for a continuous enhancement of SFE, depending on the importance of burst-induced star formation activity.
+The dispersion of the correlation is 0.20\,dex and almost equal for the low- and high-$z$ subsamples as shown in the inset panel of Figure \ref{fig:invSKcalib}(b) where we plot the \citet{kaplanmeier58} estimator for the cumulative distribution functions of the offsets $\Delta(\mmol)$ of the individual measurements from the best-fitting trend line in Equation \ref{eq:MgasvsSFR}.
+The average offset of the reference SBs with respect to the locus for normal galaxies is 1.17$_{-0.29}^{+0.10}$\,dex or roughly a factor 15 in terms of SFE\footnote{~In this section we have used the dynamical constraints from \citet{downessolomon98} to convert \lco\ to \mmol\ for the local starbursting ULIRGs.
+As discussed in Section \ref{sect:SB-XCO}, the average offset from the integrated S-K law does not change for this sample when we use the \aCO\ values given by \citet{papadopoulos12}.}.
+It should be emphasized, that this bimodality is arbitrary and merely reflects the properties of our small and incomplete selection of strong SBs.
+In Sect \ref{sect:2-SFM_SFE} we propose an empirical description of the SB population that allows for a continuous enhancement of SFE, depending on the importance of burst-induced SF activity.